Rachelslh/Article-dynamo/README.md

 # Article GPT

-Article GPT is a text generator based on a decoder-only Transformer architecture, trained on a collection of my own articles published on Medium.
+Article GPT is a text generator based on a decoder-only Transformer architecture, trained on a collection of my own articles published on Medium using Pytorch Lightning.
 The model is designed to generate contextually relevant text in the style and content of the provided articles.

 ## Model Architecture